minirop/rockvm/README.md

 ### OP_RETURN (1)

-Pops the current call frame
+Pops the current call frame.

 ### OP_CONSTANT (2)

-Pushes a constant on the stack
+Pushes a constant on the stack.

 ### OP_NEGATE (3)

-Negates the top value on the stack (int or float only)
+Negates the top value on the stack (int or float only).

 ### OP_ADD (4)